 Liechtenstein, Grauspitz - 2599m/8527ft

-Despite Liechtenstein being one of the smallest countries in the world (25km x 12km) It’s highest point Grauspitz is not what you would probably expect!
+Despite Liechtenstein being one of the smallest countries in the world (25km x 12km), It’s the highest point Grauspitz is not what you would probably expect!
 It’s a stunning 2599m tall mountain with very impressive ridges and steep cliffs.

-Having spending the last few years researching country high points I knew that this mountain is not climbed very often and as a result there are no defined paths to the summit.
+Having spent the last few years researching country high points I knew that this mountain is not climbed very often and as a result there are no defined paths to the summit.

 Most people visiting the area catch the Alplibahn cable car from Malans then from the summit station they climb Falknis (2565m).
 On several trip reports, I had read people heading by the same means along part of the Falknis path but then continuing past Grauspitz before coming back on yourself making a climb onto a ridge leaving a very rocky scramble to the summit.
 Having looked over the maps and cable car timetable my plan was to fly to Zurich and book the Alplibahn on Day 1, Climb Grauspitz on Day 2 and then head back home on 3rd Day.